pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 # Presence API for Ruby SDK

-Presence tracks who is online/offline and stores custom state.
-It shows join/leave events, occupancy, subscriptions per UUID, and presence state.
-Requires Presence add-on enabled for your key in the Admin Portal.
-See Presence Events for subscribing to presence channels.
+Presence tracks who is online, channel occupancy, subscriptions, and per-user presence state.
+See Presence overview for concepts and events.

+All methods require the Presence add-on to be enabled for your key in the Admin Portal.

 ## Here now

-Returns the current state of a channel: list of UUIDs and occupancy.
+Returns the current state of a channel: list of UUIDs subscribed and total occupancy.

-- Requires Presence add-on enabled for your key in the Admin Portal.
-See Presence Events for details.
-- Cache: 3-second response cache.
+Cache: 3-second response cache time.

 ### Method(s)

-To call Here Now in the Ruby SDK:

 ```
 `1here_now(